 What Matters Most: Your Skills & Professional Experience

 It’s time to show off those skills!
-As you can already imagine, the skill set you present should be highly technical to show that you’re ready to roll as a full-fledged web developer with a full toolkit.
+As you can already imagine, the skill set you present should be highly technical to show that you’re ready to roll as a full-fledged web developer with a complete toolkit.

 And those technical skills need to be very specific.
 Don’t just say “database software” or anything similarly vague: Name the tools you use!